 As expected, in the Best Case scenario the company will have the lowest hourly cost and lowest materials cost.
 The Worst Case scenario will have the highest values for both the Hourly Labor Cost and the Material Cost.
 The third scenario is the Most Likely case.
-It will have the intermediate values for both of Labor Cost and Material Cost.
+It will have intermediate values for both Labor Cost and Material Cost.
 The company managers must be prepared for the worst case, however, and they will optimize their performance controlling the scenario under the Best Case Scenario.

 Step by step procedure to do Scenario Analysis

 Choose Data ➪ Data Tools ➪ What-If Analysis ➪ Scenario Manager.
-Scenario Manager dialog box will appear in the screen.
+Scenario Manager dialog box will appear on the screen.
 When we first open this dialog box, it shows that No Scenarios defined.
 Choose Add to add scenarios..
 It is not surprising because we’re just starting.
 When we shall add named scenarios, they will appear in the Scenarios list in the dialog box.

 Step 1: Adding a scenario